yuvaldori/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part7.markdown

 NHibernate requires a session factory that creates new sessions over the database for each operation executed on it.
 You can create such a session factory, either with a configuration file or by code.
 This walkthrough demonstrates a simple configuration file for the session factory, over a MySQL database server into a database named `dotnetpersistency`.
 These parameters are configured in the `Connection` string property.

+Create a file called `nHibernate.cfg.xml` in the `NHibernateCfg` folder created earlier and copy the following configuration to it:

 {% highlight xml %}
 <?xml version="1.0" ?>